Benefits of AI in Manufacturing

 Artificial Intelligence (AI) is a form of computer science dedicated to creating systems that can perform tasks typically requiring human intelligence, such as learning, reasoning, perception, and natural language processing.

 By leveraging AI, manufacturers can significantly enhance their operations.
 AI in manufacturing enables predictive maintenance, reducing downtime by forecasting equipment failures.
 It improves quality control by detecting defects with greater accuracy and speed.
-Additionally, AI optimizes production processes, minimizes waste, and enhances supply chain management by predicting demand and managing logistics efficiently.
+Additionally, it optimises production processes, minimises waste, and enhances supply chain management by predicting demand and managing logistics efficiently.

 How to approach AI in Manufacturing